 01 Aug Ante natal aqua Hobart

-As a mother of 3 and lover of all things to do with water, it was only a matter of time before I offered this specialised antenatal aqua class at Hobart Aquatic Centre.
-Our exercises classes for pregnant women are offered every Monday at 7pm, except on public holidays.
+As a mother of 3 and lover of all things to do with water, it was only a matter of time before I offered a specialised antenatal aqua class.
+Our exercises classes for pregnant women are offered every Monday at 7.15pm, except on public holidays.

 Being a mother of 3 does not qualify me to take this class.
 (If you’d had pregnancies like mine, you’d know I want to wrap you up for your entire 9 months.)
 I’ve put years into educating myself not only in aqua aerobics, but the specialised area of antenatal exercise, pelvic floor exercise and exercise after baby is born.
 So what’s in it for you?

 - generally retain their health and fitness throughout the pregnancy

 - are less likely to gain too much weight than your non-exercising sister,

 - and you baby is more likely to be of a healthy weight range.